Health is a state of complete physical, mental and social well-being and not merely the absence of disease or infirmity.

 Psychiatric disorders are very common.
 1 in 4 individuals will suffer from a diagnosable mental health disorder at some point in their life.
 In other words, they are as common as cancer.
 Globally, an estimated 300 million people are affected by depression.

 Depression, Bipolar affective disorder, Anxiety disorders, Schizophrenia and other psychotic illnesses, Alcohol and substance abuse, Dementia, Personality disorders etc.

 No. Anyone, irrespective of sex, age, financial status, intelligence, race, religion can suffer from a psychiatric disorder.

 Yes.
 Each year approximately 1 million people commit suicide globally.
 Approximately 90% of those who commit suicide suffer from a diagnosable mental disorder.

 Psychiatric illnesses are caused by chemical and/or structural changes in the brain.
 This may be due to:

-2. diseases occuring in other organs . eg: Thyroid dysfunction, anaemia, low body salt levels etc.
+2. Diseases occurring in other organs . eg: Thyroid dysfunction, anaemia, low body salt levels etc.

-3. environmental risk factors eg: illicit drug use (cannabis), traumatic brain injury ect.
+3. Environmental risk factors eg: Psychological stress, illicit drug use (cannabis), traumatic brain injury ect.

 This would depend on the disorder.
 In general, common signs and symptoms include: